What Is Umbrella Insurance?

 - If you committed a criminal or intentional act

-- Liability you assumed due to a contract you signed
+- Liability that you assumed due to a contract you signed

 What Does Umbrella Insurance Pay For?